harrygr/op-website/content/style/shirt-hm-t-shirt-sunspel-jewellery.md

 ---

+This weeks look of the week is a combination of pieces from H&M, Sunspel, Serge DeNimes, and G-Star Raw.
+I have been looking for some nice slim light weight tan chinos for a while now, and these from Sunspel right on the money.
+Teamed up with the super soft white tee, and then finished with the collarless denim shirt from H&M. I love the green military boots from G-Star Raw that compliment the tan chinos, and blue denim shirt.

 Shirt - H&M

 T-shirt - Sunspel

 Jewellery - Serge DeNimes

 Trousers - Sunspel

 Shoes - G-Star Raw